- After UConn was the early betting favorite, Kansas is now at the top of the odds table.

 College Basketball Championship Odds: Contenders to Know for 2024

-Duke is the current market favorite to win next year’s national championship at +1000.
+Duke is one of the top current market favorites to win next year’s national championship at +1300.
 The online sportsbook must have liked what it saw out of Jon Scheyer in his first year as the successor to Coach K’s Duke basketball empire.

 About eight percent of the early NCAAB championship odds market is behind Duke.